poolup-devs/poolup_backend/README.md

   /etc/systemd/system/node-8080.service
 - systemd's environment file's location:
   /root/sec/bruinPool_Backend_envFile
-- the application is set to use the port 8080 (http)
+- the application is set to use the port 8080 (http); environment variable is set for port 80, but NGINX proxies it to port 8080

 Further Resources regarding systemctl: https://nodesource.com/blog/running-your-node-js-app-with-systemd-part-1/